jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 As you can see, the application is a simple Node.js web server that includes example code that demonstrates the IBM DataCache service.

-At this point, you are a click away from a running application:
+You are a click away from a running application:

 1. Complete the **Name** and **Host** fields.
 The name is a descriptive name to identify the application on the Bluemix dashboard.
 The host is a unique URL where you access your app.